-Just take two steps outside of the elevator at look out to Tibidabo mountain: the fantastic 360º rooftop (aptly named Terraza 360) leaves no vista unviewed!
+Just take two steps outside of the elevator to look up to Tibidabo mountain: the fantastic 360º rooftop (aptly named Terraza 360) leaves no vista unviewed!
 So sip on some wine and sit back and enjoy the sunset show from any of the sun-loungers.

-The rooftop terrace is open all year (when weather permits, so pretty much all the time!) even for non-guests.
-From April to November you’ll find DJ sets at their rooftop party series every Thursday, Friday, and Saturday.
+The rooftop terrace is open all year (when the Barcelona weather permits, so pretty much all the time!), even for non-guests.
+From April to November, you’ll find DJ sets at their rooftop party series every Thursday, Friday, and Saturday.

-If you’re in the area on a Sunday between 12:00 pm and 4:00 pm I recommend the brunch at B-Lounge, the hotel’s rooftop restaurant.
+If you’re in the area on a Sunday between 12:00 pm and 4:00 pm, I recommend brunch at B-Lounge, the hotel’s rooftop restaurant.